 Supply Chain Convergence (SCC)

 A concept which is expected to reach full maturity in up to ten years is Supply Chain Convergence (SCC).
 In today’s projects we see silos in functional units as one of the key hurdles of significant enhancements.
 For instance, manufacturing, supply chain planning, supply chain execution (e.g. Transport and Warehouse Management) or customer service historically formed silos of process and IT landscapes.
 The idea of SCC is to break down those silos and change the perspective from a vertical to a horizontal or even diagonal view across the organization.
 This shall foster IT and process harmonization in e.g. Order-to-Cash (OTC) processes.
 Additionally, due to significant increased transparency along the organization, freight demand-sensing is far better achievable – it becomes reliably predictable.
 We observe that also SAP with their new S/4 platform supports the progression of supply chain convergence.
 Processes of functional units are included in one harmonized ERP.
 This provides potential of significant process harmonization, transparency gains and finally breaking down silos for a more efficient organization.

-This predictability and demand-sensing is the main prerequisite of the next technology which according to Gartner is emerging but already transformational: Transportation Forecasting (TF).
+This predictability and demand-sensing is the main prerequisite of the next technology we would like to take a glance at: Transportation Forecasting (TF).
 It is the evolution of merged RTV and DFN.
 TF shall strongly interlink shippers and LSPs to share freight demands and capacity availability by referring to predicted demands.
 Capacity shortage issues like we see today are expected to intensify in future due to missing drivers and increased traffic congestion.
 TF can ease this issue by providing shippers more time to plan their transports and carriers to organize enough capacity to a specific date.